Load Balancing

 Load balancing algorithm

 The load balancer is configured to use weighted least connection (wlc) - new connections go to the worker with the least number of connections.
-Reminder - Controller VCs & Storage VCs are excluded from handling client/users operations.
+Reminder - Controller VCs and Storage VCs are excluded from handling client/users operations.

 High availability